masoudmodabber/commons-protocol/docs/domain.md

 The Ledger records relationships and contributions rather than stored wealth.

-It should provide a transparent history of events that affect Commons Balances.
+It provides a transparent history of the events that explain every Commons Balance.

 The Ledger may record events such as:

-* A completed Exchange.
+* A Completed Exchange.
 * A reversed Exchange.
 * A Dispute outcome.
 * A correction approved through a valid process.
 * A future Cross Commons Exchange.

-The Ledger should preserve enough history to explain how every Commons Balance was produced.
+Every change to a Commons Balance should be traceable to one or more Ledger Entries.

-A balance without a traceable Ledger history should not be trusted.
+A balance without an explainable Ledger history should not be trusted.

 The Ledger is conceptually append only.

-Past entries should not be silently changed or deleted.
+Past entries should never be silently changed or deleted.

-When a correction is necessary, the correction should be represented by a new Ledger entry that refers to the earlier entry.
+When a correction is necessary, a new Ledger Entry records the correction while preserving the original history.

 The exact level of public visibility remains unresolved because transparency must be balanced against personal privacy.